TurtleKitty/Vaquero/README.md

 ### Delimited lexical scope

-Like Scheme, Vaquero is lexically-scoped by default.
+Vaquero is lexically-scoped by default.
 However, the [wall](https://github.com/TurtleKitty/Vaquero/wiki/wall) operator allows one to delimit the extent to which subforms can capture the enclosing environment.

 ```scheme